 Logistic management center can request the information about vehicle itself or peripheral device, to enforce possible controls to them when it is needed.

 Terminal system reports the emergency events, such as fire in car, unlocked doors when unattended, and puncture while driving, etc. to FMS server

-Fleet Management Service (Bus)